 One year later at the first Zionist Congress (Zion

 is another word for Israel) a world-wide organization

 was founded with the explicit aim of "establishing

 a home for the Jewish people in Palestine, guaranteed

-under international law".
-Herzl and the other
+under international law."
+Herzl and the

-in the idea.
+any interest in the idea.

 Aviv is founded on the sand dunes along

 Renewed Russian pogroms at the start of the century